bkleinen/bkleinen.github.io/ws2013/info1/labs/exercise-00.md

 Two really important rules are:

 - **No food. **We don’t like crumbs in the keyboards.
 Drinks are okay if they are in a container with a screw-on lid and the lid is screwed on.
 No coffee cups!
 They get knocked over and we have to get new machines.
-- **Don’t change the configuration. **We don’t care if you have spent half your life “optimizing” computers.
+- **Don’t change the configuration. **We don’t care if you have spent half your life "optimizing" computers.
 We have them set up this way because that is the way we do it.
 Most especially, don’t take out the Ethernet cable!

 If something goes wrong, don’t panic.
 Speak with the lab leader or the lab engineer.